ngoduykhanh/wireguard-ui/examples/docker-compose/README.md

 ## Examples
 - **[system](system.yml)**

-  If you have Wireguard already installed on your system and only want to run the UI in docker this might fit the most.
+  If you have WireGuard already installed on your system and only want to run the UI in docker this might fit the most.
 - **[linuxserver](linuxserver.yml)**

-  If you have the Wireguard kernel modules installed (included in the mainline kernel since version 5.6) but want it running inside of docker, this might fit the most.
+  If you have the WireGuard kernel modules installed (included in the mainline kernel since version 5.6) but want it running inside of docker, this might fit the most.
 - **[boringtun](boringtun.yml)**

-  If Wireguard kernel modules are not available, you can switch to an userspace implementation like [boringtun](https://github.com/cloudflare/boringtun).
+  If WireGuard kernel modules are not available, you can switch to an userspace implementation like [boringtun](https://github.com/cloudflare/boringtun).